Skip to main content

 3. You select your scale (Hobby, Startup, Growing, Enterprise)

-5. We score and rank all matching models, returning the top 5
+5. The system scores and ranks all matching models, returning the top 5

-Each model receives a score from 0-100, composed of three weighted signals:
+Each model receives a score from 0 to 100, composed of three weighted signals:

 WeightSignalWhat it measures

-25%Priority ScoreHow well the model aligns with your selected priority
+25%Priority scoreHow well the model matches your selected priority

 5%PopularityAdoption and verification status

-Every model in our catalog has use case tags (e.g., "code-generation", "chatbot", "finance").
-We match these against your selection:
+Every model in the catalog has use case tags (e.g., "code-generation", "chatbot", "finance").
+These are matched against your selection:

 • Exact match (model tagged with your use case): 50 points